escobard/udemy-docker-kubernetes/section12/section12.notes.md

 - enabling wsl can be a pain - following this articles solution fixed the problem for me - https://forums.docker.com/t/docker-wont-start-checking-if-isocache-exists-createfile-wsl-docker-desktop-data-isocache-the-network-name-cannot-be-found-n-n/134556/3

 ### kubernetes master
+- machines (or vms) with a set of programs to manage nodes
 - takes instructions from user and applies changes to the cluster
 - updates nodes following the specified rules
+- decides where to run each container - each node can run a dissimilar set of containers
+- to deploy something, we update the desired state of the master with a config file
+- constantly works to meet the desired state

 ### kubernetes object
 - serve different purposes - running a container, monitoring a container, setting up networking, etc